 PACK THIS -- NOT THAT!

-Paris is only a few WEEKS away and the realization of a semester abroad is starting to hit you.
-The SMELL of macaroons is almost possible, but tasting one will not happen until you PACK!
+Paris is only a few days away and the realization of a semester or year away is starting to hit you.
+The SMELL of macaroons is almost possible but tasting one will not happen until you PACK!

 PACK FOR ARRIVAL --2 Nights of Hostel Living